canonical/operator/docs/howto/manage-storage.md

     # Simulate the harness being detached (.remove_storage() would simulate it being removed
     # entirely).
     harness.remove_storage(storage_id)
-    # Asser that it was handled correctly.
+    # Assert that it was handled correctly.
     assert ...
 ```